PlasmaFAIR/fortitude/crates/fortitude_server/CONTRIBUTING.md

-## Contributing to the Ruff Language Server
+## Contributing to the Fortitude Language Server

-This is a mostly free-form guide with resources to help you get started with contributing to `ruff server`.
+This is a mostly free-form guide with resources to help you get started with contributing to `fortitude server`.

+Because `fortitude server` is only lightly modified from `ruff server`, the description below refers to `ruff server`.

 ### Project Architecture